Table of Contents

 Central Information Commission: History

 The Right to Information Act, which was passed in 2005, included the creation of the Central Information Commission.
 Powerful and independent, the Central Information Commission looks into complaints and renders judgments on appeals.
-It receives grievances and appeals concerning the offices of the Central Government and Union Territories, financial institutions, public sector organizations, and other issues.
+It receives grievances and appeals concerning the offices of the Central Government and Union Territories, financial institutions, public sector organisations, and other issues.

 All Central Public Authorities are subject to the Commission’s control.
 The tenure, terms of service, and compensation of the Chief Information Commissioner (CIC) and Information Commissioners (ICs) at the federal and state levels were outlined in the parent statute, the RTI Act of 2005.
 These clauses were removed by the RTI (Amendment) Act of 2019, which stated that the central government will specify the time and amount of compensation through regulations.